Mei Foo Sun Chuen: Buildings

 The residential complexes of Mei Foo were considered very affluent for the standards at the time they were built; every flat offers a balcony, at least two rooms and one bathroom.
 The apartment sizes vary from 600-1,800 sqft.
 Every apartment complex has a 24-hour uniformed, unarmed security force.
-Entry to a residential block requires an entrance code, which changes periodically.
+Entry to a residential block requires a key card.

 Mei Foo Sun Chuen has several schools, medical clinics, beauty salons, newspaper kiosks, supermarkets, shopping arcades, restaurants and food markets within its vicinity, making the area very convenient for residents.
 The private secondary schools in particular were notable for academically poor students.
 However, some schools have evolved into multicultural ones.

 The once largest owners' corporation with legal status in Hong Kong, the Incorporated Owners of Mei Foo Sun Chuen – Stage I, was formed in 1997.
 The founder of the corporation, Yiu Chi-Wai, served as the Chairman of the Management Committee from 1997 to 2000.
 The other seven stages' owners' corporations were also formed during the period.